Simple Recipes For Desserts No Bake

 Q: How long do no-bake desserts last in the refrigerator?

 A: Most no-bake desserts will last for 3-4 days in the refrigerator, provided they are stored properly in an airtight container.
-However, desserts containing fresh fruit may not last as long, as the fruit can become soggy over time.
+On the flip side, desserts containing fresh fruit may not last as long, as the fruit can become soggy over time.

 Q: Can I freeze no-bake desserts?

 A: Some no-bake desserts freeze well, while others do not.
-Desserts containing a lot of liquid or delicate ingredients may not hold up well in the freezer.
+Think about it: desserts containing a lot of liquid or delicate ingredients may not hold up well in the freezer.
 Cheesecakes, bars, and certain types of trifles tend to freeze better than mousses or parfaits.

 Q: What can I use instead of gelatin?